mgatland/mcmanager/README.md

 * !! make dropbox path configurable on heroku side, make default match the path in the instructions + vultr side

 should do:
+* add in a safety check so you don't wipe your dropbox
-* get player count directly from server, fixing that 5 minute delay
+- [x] get player count directly from server, fixing that 5 minute delay

 could do:
 * Heroku: make the Vultr server type configurable instead of always 16GB of RAM